DuoHuo/dhusers/README.md

   * `username` must be alphanumeric
   * `email` must be valid email
   * `password` better to be encrypted.
 Will be encrypted again using sha256.
   * `siteurl` the url the user shall be redirected to(such as http://app.example.com/login).
-Will displayed in email sent to user for activation or orther stuff.
+Will displayed in email sent to user for activation or other stuff.

 #### Login